 2.5.1 The Contractor shall ensure that all reasonable measures are taken to protect local residents, nearby property and the occupiers thereof from nuisance and physical damage that may be caused by vibration.
 This includes controlling site activities such as blasting and vehicle movements along access roads.
-During subsequent stages of the EIA, the Employer's Environment Consultant will, as far as practicable, prepare predictions of construction vibration in order to establish achievable vibration levels at specific work sites.
+The Employer's Environment Consultant will, as far as practicable, prepare predictions of construction vibration in order to establish achievable vibration levels at specific work sites.
 The criteria which shall be complied with by the successful Contractor in relation to the proposed method of working, type of plant to be used, and vibration mitigation measures for each work site shall be refined.
 Although unlikely to be used due to the nature of the ground conditions, the use of impact driven piles shall be avoided if close to a sensitive receptor and as far as practicable.
 In particular the Contractor shall be required to comply with the provisions of BS 6472 Guide to human response to vibration in buildings (1Hz to 80Hz), and BS 7385 Evaluation and measurement for vibration in buildings (Part 2: Guide to damage levels from ground borne vibration).
 Blasting shall be conducted so that it shall not cause damage to property or nuisance.

-The predicted vibration level, known as the Vibration Dose Values (VDV) shall then be compared to Table 7 in the Appendix of BS 6472, (reproduced below as Table 2.1), to identify the likelihood of complaint:
+2.5.2 The predicted vibration level, known as the Vibration Dose Values (VDV) shall then be compared to Table 7 in the Appendix of BS 6472, (reproduced below as Table 2.1), to identify the likelihood of complaint:

-Table 2.1: Vibration Dose Values (ms-1.75) above which various degrees of adverse comment may be expected in residential buildings (taken from BS 6472: 1992)
+Table 2.1: Vibration Dose Values (ms-1.75) above which various degrees of ad iverse comment may be expected in residential buildings (taken from BS 6472: 2008)

-Place Low probability of adverse comment Adverse comment possible Adverse comment probable VDV, ms ^{-1.75} Residential buildings, 16h day 0.2 to 0.4 0.4 to 0.8 0.8 to 1.6 Residential buildings, 8h night 0.13 0.26 0.54
+Place Low probability of adverse comment Adverse comment possible Adverse comment probable VDV, ms-1 .75 Residential buildings, 16h day 0.2 to 0.4 0.4 to 0.8 0.8 1.6 to Residential buildings, 8h night 0.1 to 0.2 0.2 to 0.4 0.4 0.8 to

-2.5.3 It should be noted that vibration annoyance is not related to comparison of pre and postdevelopment vibration levels, and pre-development vibration levels are not usually necessary to assess the likelihood of vibration damage or annoyance from any new vibration sources to be introduced to an area.
+2.5.3 It should be noted that vibration annoyance is not related to comparison of pre and post-development vibration levels, and pre-development vibration levels are not usually necessary to assess the likelihood of vibration damage or annoyance from any new vibration sources to be introduced to an area.